 Since there has been no market for octopus and no directed fishery in federal waters, there are no data available for documenting catch history.
-Historical rates of incidental catch do not necessarily reflect future fishing patterns where octopus are part of retained market catch.
-Estimates of incidental catch based on observer data (Table 16.5.2) suggest substantial year-to-year variation in abundance, which would result in large annual fluctuations in harvest.
+Historical rates of incidental catch (prior to 2003) do not necessarily reflect future fishing patterns where octopus are part of retained market catch.
+Estimates of incidental catch based on observer data (Table 19.3) suggest substantial year-to-year variation in abundance, which would result in large annual fluctuations in harvest.
 This large interannaul variability is consistent with anecdotal reports (Paust 1989) and with life-history patterns for E. dofleini.